jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Introduction/Restrictions/SQLServer-Restrictions.md

 - Databases cannot be logged in through DMS.

 # III.
 Quantitative Limit
+1. In Subnet of creating SQL Server Instance, the count of remaining Available IP must be greater than or equal to **"10"**
-Each account can create **Five** SQL Server instances in each region.
+2. Each account can create **"Five"** SQL Server instances in each region.
 Please submit open ticket to apply for more quotas if to create more instances.
+3. The maximum count of databases that can be created per instance is **"50"**

 # IV.
 Names and Password Limits